brave-care/frontend-interview/README.md

 ## For the Frontend folks

-The project is set up with basic data fetching and rendering of a list of appointments.
+The project is set up with basic data fetching and rendering of a list of available appointment slots.
 We have a design from our design team for what they want the UI to look like.
 The design is here: [Figma file](https://www.figma.com/file/xwlGzocFYohP1vci3Ik6lY/Untitled?node-id=0%3A1)

+1. Fetch available appointment slots from the backend, and display.
+2. Given clinics in different timezones, results should be in the relative timezone to the clinic.
+3. Allow the user to select a different clinic or day.
+4. Allow user to book an appointment.
+5. Bonus: handle users who leave the page open then come back to it.

 ![screenshot](./screenshot.png)

 ## For the Backend folks

+1. Given a set of Staff availble times and a set of booked appointments, generate a list of available appointment slots per clinic.
+2. Given clinics in different timezones, results should be in the relative timezone to the clinic.
+3. Prevent users from scheduling appointments within 5 minutes of the current time (since they couldn't actually get to the clinic in that time).
+4. Bonus: If two users start the booking process for the same timeslot, how do you handle the conflict.

+# The time
+Give yourself anywhere from 2-4 hours and complete whatever you can in that timeframe.
+Clone this repo, and put it into your own Github as a new private repo.
+Invite @kniedermaier when you're ready and we will review with our team and look forward to discussing it with you.